 SEO is not a switch you flip.
 It is a system you build.

 This feels slow compared to advertising, which produces results immediately.
 But the output is different.
 Organic rankings compound.
-A well-built service page that ranks on page one at month six keeps ranking at month twelve and month eighteen.
+A well-built city page that ranks on page one at month six keeps ranking at month twelve and month eighteen.
 It doesn’t require ongoing spend to maintain that position.

 What working with an SEO agency actually means